 by Shelby R. Steuart

 SPIA researcher and professor, Dr. Loch K. Johnson, recently published a paradigmatic book documenting his groundbreaking research in intelligence studies over the past forty years.
-Spy Watching, Johnson’s book published by Oxford University Press, discusses intelligence accountability through interviews, oral histories, and Johnson’s thoughtful analysis.
+Spy Watching, Johnson’s monograph published by Oxford University Press, explores intelligence accountability through interviews, oral histories, and Johnson’s own decades-long elucidations of the inner workings of U.S. intelligence.

 Johnson first became immersed in this topic in 1975, when he became an assistant to Senator Frank Church.
 This led to him gaining an inside perspective on the Church Committee, the Senatorial Committee created to define intelligence accountability after it was revealed that the CIA was spying on American citizens demonstrating against the Vietnam War and participating in the fight for Civil Rights.